aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/role-settings.md

     # Depending on your inventory size and the available resources, you may want to adjust this number.
     avd_eos_designs_validate_inputs_batch_size: <int; default=10>

-    # Optional path to use as the AVD temporary directory for storing templated and validated data used internally by the validate_inputs action plugin.
-    # Useful for debugging or CI purposes.
+    # The file format to use when dumping structured configuration files.
     avd_structured_config_file_format: <str; "yml" | "yaml" | "json"; default="yml">

+    # Optional path for the AVD temporary directory.
+    # Contains templated inputs, validated inputs, and facts data used internally by AVD plugins.
+    # Defaults to the Ansible temporary directory, which is cleaned up after the play.
+    # Set a custom path to persist data for debugging.
+    avd_tmp_dir: <str>

     # Control fabric documentation generation.
     eos_designs_documentation: